AnubhavKumarGupta/Dribbble_Clone/README.md

 ## Requirements:

 - A text editor or code editor of your choice (e.g., Visual Studio Code, Sublime Text, Atom)
-- A web browser (e.g., Chrome, Firefox, Safari)
+- A web browser (e.g., Chrome, Edge, Firefox, Safari)

 ## Usage:
 - To view the project, simply open the `index.html` file in your web browser.